marcopennekamp/lore/specification/shapes.md

 One way to build programs with a healthy level of abstraction is **component-based programming**.
 The idea is that data consists of multiple components which can each provide already implemented functionality.
 For example, an **entity** called `Hero` may have a component `Position` and a component `Shape`.
 There may be functions such as `move` to manipulate position and a function `render` that requires both a `Position` and a `Shape` to work.

-We can support such **entity-component systems** natively (and especially with type safety) in Lore using structural typing.
+We can support such **entity-component systems** natively (and especially with type safety) using structural typing.
 The following code implements the constellation of Hero, Position and Shape:

 ```
 struct Position